slowernews/hamster-system/README.md

 *Mantra: 'You don't need a personal budget'.*

-Is it worthwhile to spend cognitive bandwidth to know that you spent exactly €312,23 on groceries last month?
+Does it worth to spend cognitive bandwidth to know that you spent €312,23 on groceries last month?
-I already know that I spend from €250 to €350 on it every month.
+I know that I spend from €300 +- 20% on it every month.
 What I crave is to feel in control of my finances (life).

 How to do it in a practical way?
-Simply track your **net worth** in a spreadsheet.
+Simply track your **net worth** in a spreadsheet:

-- How to track it?
-List all your assets (bank, ebank, stocks, funds, crypto, whatever) and sum them.
+- List all your assets (bank, ebank, stocks, funds, crypto, whatever) and sum them.
 List and sum your liabilities (if relevant).
 The difference is your net worth.
-Every case is a case: you can even separate liquid from non-liquid assets (e.g. house, car).
+You can even separate liquid from non-liquid assets (e.g. house, car).
+Every case is a case, you must build your template from zero.
 - When your net worth is too risky (for your personality) get more tight and work on improving it.
 - When you feel confortable with your number you can loosen up a bit.
 - I used to track it every month.
 I loosen up to every quarter.